beam-community/elixir-companies/README.md

 * [LessEverything](http://lesseverything.com) Companies hire us to build their big software idea, create integrations between products, improve their conversion rates or just bring new ideas to the table.
 * [Made by Many](http://madebymany.com/) ([GitHub](https://github.com/madebymany)) - We help businesses identify market opportunities, bring successful digital products to life and create the culture & capabilities to sustain them.
 * [Mirego](http://mirego.com) ([GitHub](https://github.com/mirego)) - We help our clients innovate and reinvent themselves in order to prosper in the digital era.
-* [Nebo #15](http://nebo15.com/) ([GitHub](https://github.com/Nebo15/)) - A Kiev based fintech R&D team, part of a large private equity fund.
-We specialize in large-scale financial projects that entirely build on Elixir, React and Kubernetes.
 * [Neon Tree Solutions](http://neontree.pl) - Elixir, Erlang, React, Scala and Node.js outsourcing and consulting.
 We specialize in helping out start-ups and small companies to find the best tools for the job.
 * [Nerds & Company](https://nerds.company) ([GitHub](https://github.com/nerds-and-company)) - Creating value for companies by creating value for people.
 A digital agency based in the Netherlands.
 Specialized in innovative projects.
 Experts in Elixir, Ruby and mobile.
 * [Plataformatec](http://plataformatec.com.br/) ([GitHub](https://github.com/plataformatec)) - Project inception, coaching, tailored projects, general consulting.
 Sponsor of Elixir, employer to Elixir's BDFL.